Rulox/gitgaming/README.md

 ### http://www.gitgaming.com/weblog

 -
-Made for the **IX Open Source Contest** in http://www.concursosoftwarelibre.org/ will be continued after the contest.
+Made for the **IX Free Software Contest** in http://www.concursosoftwarelibre.org/ will be continued after the contest.
 We want to create a big community of Developers/Game lovers in order to create stats and analyze data in a *"gamer"* and funny way.

 Open Source Gamified System for GitHub Developers.
 Track your work in GitHub repositories with us.
 Use our system in order to improve your production or analyze your team work in a funny way.